GavinFrazar/infra/databases/README.md

 ### Use without EC2
 You can alternatively set/export the following env vars to avoid all dependence on ec2/terraform:
-- `DOCKER_COMPOSE_PROJECT_DIR` is the directory to put all the config for docker compose project.
-Be sure to use single quotes for this, because you do not want the path expanded by your shell on your local box.
 - `HOST` is the remote/local host to ssh into, since this makefile works for local/remote dev.
 I suggest using a linux host, as there is no oracle db image for M1 macos.
 - `SSH_USER` is the remote host ssh user to login as.

 Example that I use to my thinkpad:

 ```
-export DOCKER_COMPOSE_PROJECT_DIR='compose'
 export HOST=pop-os.local
 export SSH_USER=gavin
 ```